-AnneMarie Mingo is an Assistant Professor of African American Studies and Women’s, Gender, and Sexuality Studies at Penn State University, and an affiliate faculty member in the Rock Ethics Institute at Penn State.
+AnneMarie Mingo is an Associate Professor of Ethics, Culture, and Moral Leadership and the Director of the Metro-Urban Institute at Pittsburgh Theological Seminary.
+She previously served as Assistant Professor of African American Studies and Women’s, Gender, and Sexuality Studies at Penn State University, and an affiliate faculty member in the Rock Ethics Institute at Penn State.
 In 2018-2019 she was the Ella Baker Visiting Professor of Black Studies at the University of California, Santa Barbara.
-Drawing on oral histories and ethnographies, her work in Christian Social Ethics centers on the lived experiences of Black Churchwomen who were involved in the Civil Rights Movement.
-Her research interests include 20th Century Black Freedom Struggles with a specific focus on the U.S. Civil Rights Movement and South African Apartheid Movement, socio-religious activism of Black women, and theological and ethical influences in social movements.
-She also writes in areas of Black Church activism, peace and reconciliation, and the influence of Black music and media on social activism.
-She is the founder of the Cultivating Courageous Resisters project that works collaboratively to expand the work and equip intergenerational religious activists to help meet critical contemporary needs for social justice.
+Drawing on oral histories and ethnographies, her work in Social Ethics centers on the lived experiences of Black Churchwomen who were involved in the Civil Rights Movement.
+Her research interests include 20th and 21st Century Black Freedom Struggles with a specific focus on the U.S. Civil Rights Movement, South African Apartheid Movement, and global Movement for Black Lives, socio-religious activism of Black women, and theological and ethical influences in social movements.
+Her first book, Have You Got Good Religion?: Black Women’s Faith, Courage, and Moral Leadership in the Civil Rights Movement, was published with the University of Illinois Press in 2024.

 Prior to entering the academy, she worked as a corporate marketing executive with The Procter and Gamble Company for over eight years.
-She earned a Bachelor of Science in Business Administration from Florida A&M University in Tallahassee, FL; a Master of Business Administration from Rollins College in Winter Park, FL; a Master of Divinity from Princeton Theological Seminary in Princeton, NJ; and a Ph.D. from Emory University in Atlanta, GA.
+She earned a Bachelor of Science in Business Administration from Florida A&M University in Tallahassee, FL; a Master of Business Administration from Rollins College - Crummer Graduate School in Winter Park, FL; a Master of Divinity from Princeton Theological Seminary in Princeton, NJ; and a Ph.D. from Emory University in Atlanta, GA.

-An ordained Itinerant Elder in the African Methodist Episcopal Church, she has served as an Associate Minister at Big Bethel A.M.E.
+As an international speaker, AnneMarie has inspired and empowered people throughout the United States, Caribbean, southern Africa, and southeast Asia.
+An ordained Itinerant Elder in the African Methodist Episcopal Church, she has served as an associate minister at Big Bethel A.M.E.
 Church in Atlanta, GA, St. James A.M.E.
 Church in Newark, NJ, and maintains membership at St. Mark A.M.E.
 Church in Orlando, FL.
-She is a member of Delta Sigma Theta Sorority, Incorporated, and active in numerous academic guilds.
-AnneMarie is the founder of Sister Scholars, an organization that supports Black women with or pursuing doctorate degrees.
-She served as the field researcher for the Atlanta site of Howard University's School of Divinity's Equipping the Saints project.
-Dr. Mingo seeks to join theory and praxis in both the Academy and the Church in ways that transforms lives and transforms for the world.
+She is a member of Delta Sigma Theta Sorority, Incorporated, and active in numerous academic guilds including serving on the Board of Directors for the Society of Christian Ethics.
+She is a co-editor of the Studies in Social Ethics, Ethnography, and Theologies book series with Bloomsbury Press.

-Copyright © 2020 AnneMarie Mingo - All Rights Reserved.
+Copyright © 2024 AnneMarie Mingo - All Rights Reserved.